 Orkney’s Nordic connection is similiar to Shetland’s, although it is less obvious, possibly because Orkney is much closer to mainland Scotland.
-Orkney is comprised of 70 islands, 20 of which are inhabited.
-While Shetland’s leading industries are oil and fishing, Orkney focuses on farming, probably because it’s geography is low-lying and fertile.
+Orkney is comprised of seventy islands, twenty of which are inhabited.
+While Shetland’s leading industries are oil and fishing, Orkney focuses on farming, as it’s geography is low-lying and fertile.
 Sheep rule Shetland’s landscape; cattle dominate in Orkney.
-Its human population numbers 20,000.
+Its human population numbers twenty thousand.

-Day One: Easily found my way out of Kirkwall and soon spotted the Stones of Stenness, four huge slabs near the main road.
+Day One: I easily found my way out of Kirkwall and soon spotted the Stones of Stenness, four huge slabs near the main road.
 I was surprised to have them to myself.
 The four standing stones are all that remain of a circle of twelve around a hearth, surrounded by a henge (earthen bank).
-They were erected around 3300 BC.
+They were erected around 3300 BCE.
 As with many prehistoric constructions, the stones align with the stolstices.
 Nearby is the Barnhouse Settlement, the foundations of fifteen circular stone homes.
-Passed the 18-foot-tall Watchstone, perhaps the largest of the standing stones in the area.
+I passed the eighteen-foot-tall Watchstone, perhaps the largest of the standing stones in the area.

-And just down the road, perched majestically on a slight hill of heather overlooking the loch, sits the Ring of Brodgar.
+And just down the road, perched majestically on a slight hill of heather overlooking a loch, sits the Ring of Brodgar.

-Those mischievious Vikings vandalized the tomb 1,000 years ago and left graffiti behind for eternity to read.
-The messages are written in runes and amount to juvenile boasts about how much treasure they stole and who slept with Helga.
+One thousand years ago, those mischievious Vikings vandalized the tomb and left graffiti behind for eternity to read.
+The messages are written in a runic alphabet and amount to juvenile boasts about how much treasure they stole and who slept with Helga.

 On the north coast, I found the sprawling Broch of Gurness.
-The Iron-Age stone tower and surrounding homes were built around 2,200 years ago.
-I was amazed the homes had stone slabs doors which could be pivoted shut at night.
+The Iron Age stone tower and surrounding homes were built around twenty-two hundred years ago.
+I was amazed the homes had stone slabs for doors, which could be pivoted shut at night.
 The thresholds leading into the homes still feature the depressions upon which the doors revolved.

-Day Two: Sped to Stromness to make the 10 a.m.
+Day Two: I sped to Stromness to make the 10 a.m.
 Orkney Islands Council ferry to the island of Hoy.
-After a half-hour trip through Scapa Flow, the base of Great Britain’s navy during WWI, I arrived at the Moaness Pier on Hoy.
-It was near here the German navy successfully scuttled 52 out of 74 of its warships to prevent them from falling into the hands of the Allies.
-Gun enplacement positions from WWII still line the channel.
+After a half-hour trip through Scapa Flow, the base of Great Britain’s navy during World War I, I arrived at the Moaness Pier on Hoy.
+It was near here the German navy successfully scuttled fifty-two out of seventy-four of its warships to prevent them from falling into the hands of the Allies.
+Gun enplacement positions from World War II still line the channel.

 Day Three: More rocks.
-Drove back to the west coast for a tour of Stone-Age Skara Brae.
-Built around 3500 BC, Skara Brae is a village of well-preserved Fred Flintstone houses, each with stone-slab beds, dressers, shelves, floor caches and fireplaces.
+I drove back to the west coast for a tour of Stone Age Skara Brae.
+Built around 3500 BCE, Skara Brae is a village of well-preserved Fred Flintstone houses, each with stone-slab beds, dressers, shelves, floor caches, and fireplaces.

-Back in Orkney, I toured the medieval St. Magnus Cathedral.
-The massive red-sandstone structure was built in 1137 AD and dedicated to the saint.
+Back in Orkney, I toured the medieval Saint Magnus Cathedral.
+The massive red-sandstone structure was built in 1137 CE and dedicated to the saint.
 His remains lie within one of the stone columns.

 Day Four: I boarded the ferry in Stromness for the Scottish mainland.
-As the sun rose, the ship passed Hoy and the Old Man, standing tall and proud.
+As the sun rose, the ship passed the Old Man on Hoy, standing tall and proud.
 He’ll outlive us all.